kmatjeke/Darkly/01_Sql_Injection_basic/Resources/explanation.md

 Which gives us the original string "FortyTwo"
 lower all characters and as per the instructions Sh-256 of fortytwo is: 10a16d834f9b1e4068b25c4c46fe0284e99e44dceaf08098fc83925ba6310ff5
 We now have the flag (10a16d834f9b1e4068b25c4c46fe0284e99e44dceaf08098fc83925ba6310ff5)

+## Prevention

+>Everything has to be done through so-called prepared SQL queries, the ORMs do a good job of protecting info. (cf: PDO :: prepare)
+>Try sending forms as post requests